 gives visitors the chance to experience the drifting, hypnotic rhythms of life by the river on kayaks, canoes and boats, gliding through silky water while gazing up at the forest above, listening to the chorus of birds.

 Named after the Western keurboom tree, the reserve contains an unspoilt gorge and protected kloofs and is a favourite destination for both local and international travellers.
-It can only be explored by canoe or boating on the river.
+The Keurbooms river can only be explored by canoe or boat.

 Activities